-- If you have breast drains, Dr. Ridgway or her nurse usually removes them within the first 3 days following surgery.
-You may shower 2 days following surgery if you do not have drains.
+• If you have breast drains, Dr. Ridgway or her nurse usually removes them within the first 3 days following surgery.
+You may shower 2 days following surgery whether you have drains or not.
 Wash by allowing the water to run over your incisions.
 Pat the incisions dry prior to putting on your bra.
-You do not want your incisions to be covered with moist dressings. - Be sure to have someone nearby when taking your first shower in case you feel dizzy.
+You do not want your incisions to be covered with moist dressings.

+- DO NOT shower if you have had a free nipple graft.
+Your dressing must stay dry and in place until you see your doctor, usually in 7 to 9 days. - Be sure to have someone nearby when taking your first shower in case you feel dizzy.
 Remember your center of gravity will be different and you will be on a narcotic. - Do not soak, swim or hot tub until all incisions are completely healed.